Product (business): Product information

-Many of these types of product information are regulated to some degree, such as to some degree prohibiting false or misleading product information or requiring sellers or manufacturers to specify various information such as ingredients of food-, pharmaceutical- and hygiene-products.
-There also is standardization.
-Marketing to entice the shopper is often prioritized over accurate, high-quality or extensive and relevant information.
+Many of these types of product information are regulated to some degree, such as to some degree prohibiting false or misleading product information or requiring sellers or manufacturers to specify various information, such as ingredients of food, pharmaceutical, and hygiene products.
+There is also standardization.
+Marketing to entice the shopper is often prioritized over accurate, high-quality, or extensive and relevant information.

 Product information is often a key element in the buyer decision process.
 Relevant factors include trust in the accuracy of the information and social normative pressure.
 Easily accessible and up-to-date medicinal product information can contribute to the health literacy.
-Online shopping is usually more informationally rich than shopping at physical stores traveled to and usually has higher comparability and customizability.
+Online shopping is usually more informationally rich than shopping at physical stores, traveled to, and usually has higher comparability and customizability.

-Production information-related developments can be useful for enabling, facilitating, or shifting towards sustainable consumption and support more sustainable products.
-Environmental life-cycle assessment (LCA) has been widely used for to assess environmental impacts across the life cycle of products.
+Production information-related developments can be useful for enabling, facilitating, or shifting towards sustainable consumption and supporting more sustainable productss.
+Environmental life-cycle assessment (LCA) has been widely used to assess environmental impacts across the life cycle of products.
 There are LCA datasets that assess all products in some supermarkets in a standardized way.
 Consumers may seek reliable information to evaluate relevant characteristics of products such as durability and reliability.
 Development of 'transparency by design' scenarios have been suggested to "complement the physical product with layers of digital information", improving transparency and traceability (T&T).
 The app CodeCheck gives some smartphone users some capability to scan products for assessed ingredients.
 Many labels are considered to be flawed and few have the time to "study the true environmental impact of every purchase".
 Full product transparency is a concept of making the full life-cycle impacts public.
 An important element that is required for various product information is supply chain transparency, which relates to human rights and supply chain sustainability.

 Product passports

 In the EU, under the renewed Sustainable Product Policy Initiative, the inclusion of a Digital Product Passport has been proposed.
 A material passport is a document consisting of all the materials that are included in a product or construction.
-It consists of a set of data describing defined characteristics of materials in products, useful for recovery, recycling, re-use and various evaluations.
+It consists of a set of data describing defined characteristics of materials in products, useful for recovery, recycling, re-use, and various evaluations.
 They may contribute to a more circular economy.